 - b.
 Construction of bus shelters built to City specifications, where transit service is available. - c.
 Bus shelter lighting using solar technology to City specifications, where transit service is available. - d.
-Construction of bus turn-out facilities to City specifications, where transit service is available. - e.
+Construction of bus turn-out facilities to City specifications, where transit service is available or planned as shown in the Transit Development Plan, Bus Stop Improvement Plan or 5-Year Schedule of Capital Improvements. - e.
 Construction of bicycle and/or pedestrian facilities/trails to City specifications.
 This may include provision of bicycle parking at bus shelters or Transit Hubs (as shown on the Existing Transit Hubs & Transit Supportive Areas map) or deeding of land for the addition and construction of bicycle lanes or trails. - f.
-Payments to the Regional Transit System, which either increase service frequency or add additional bus service, including Express Transit Service and Bus Rapid Transit, where appropriate. - g.
+Payments to the Regional Transit System, which either increase service frequency or add additional transit service, including Express Transit Service and Bus Rapid Transit, where appropriate. - g.
 Construction of public sidewalks where they are not currently existing or completion of sidewalk connectivity projects.
-Sidewalk construction required to

-- meet Land Development Code requirements along property frontages shall not count as meeting TMPA criteria. - h.
-Funding for the construction of a new or expanded bus maintenance/operations main facility. - i.
-Business operations that can be proven to have limited or no peak hour roadway impact. - j.
-Design and/or construction studies/plans for projects such as planned roundabouts, road connections, sidewalk systems, and/or bike trails. - k.
-Provision of matching funds for transit or other transportation mobility-related grants. - l.
-Construction of Park and Ride facilities built to RTS standards and requirements for the area. - m.
+Sidewalk construction required to meet Land Development Code requirements along property frontages shall not count as meeting TMPA criteria. - h.
+Construction of access to transit stops and/or construction of transit boarding and alighting areas.

+- i.
+Funding for the construction of new or expanded transit facilities. - j.
+Business operations that can be proven to have limited or no peak hour roadway impact. - k.
+Design and/or construction studies/plans for projects such as planned roundabouts, road connections, sidewalk systems, and/or bike trails. - 1.
+Provision of matching funds for transit or other transportation mobility-related grants. - m.
+Construction of Park and Ride facilities built to RTS standards and requirements for the area. - n.
 An innovative transportation-related modification or standard submitted by the developer, where acceptable to and approved by the City. - 10.1.12 The City establishes the following priority for projects in Zone E and shall work with the Metropolitan Transportation Planning Organization (MTPO) to add these items to the MTPO list of priorities.
 The City shall also pursue matching grants and other funding sources to complete these projects. - a.
 Widening of SR 121 to 4 lanes north of US 441 to CR 231. - b.
-Funding for the construction of a new or expanded bus maintenance/operations facility.
+Funding for the construction of new or expanded transit facilities.